arpitkaushal/swasthya.ai/backend/taskDescription.md

 8. Use high standard design principles while implementing the solution.
 9. Write modular and clean code with comments keeping in mind scalability and manageability of code.
 10. Write a script to add say `p` blogs, `q` users, and `r` comments.
+11.

+# Task for Load Testing

+1. Write script to setup database with following config
+   a.
+Blogs in range of Thousands – 10 k
+   b.
+Users – 100k, 1M, 10M
+   c.
+Comments – x is the number of random comments per user
+2. Find the time for the kth level friend, k = 3 , 4 , 5

 # Judging Criteria